Wradgio/jamlin/README.md

 JaMLin by default uses "extract" action to traverse defined items and trying to extract their translations.
 When run with "replace" action, it tries to get new translations back to its original files.

 ### Parameters
-JaMLin receives 4 parameters.
+JaMLin receives 4 parameters and works in 6 modes.
 Examples of using Jamlin looks like this:

 `java -jar jamlin-jar-with-dependencies.jar
 	--action "extract"